Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 With the T-helper cells – which alert the immune system to the presence of invaders – unable to recognize the invaders, the latent herpesviruses found in the B-cells come out of hiding and reactivate.
 The cytotoxic T-cells (CD8) jump in, but lacking the T-helper cells to guide them to the invaders, shoot wildly, become hyperactivated and eventually exhausted.
 Meanwhile, B-cells start churning out antibodies designed to target the intruder or antigen (pathogen, toxin).
 Ultimately, they lose their way and attack the pituitary, producing a condition called autoimmune hypophysitis (inflammation of the pituitary).

 In a last-ditch effort to bring the pathogens into check, the innate immune system roars into action – producing inflammation and more havoc – but is never able to vanquish the pathogen.
 (The innate immune system is not designed to rid the body of infections).
 (A similar scenario of innate immune system activation driven by an underperforming adaptive immune system has been proposed by Avindra Nath – but with dysfunctional B-cells.
-Since B and T-cells drive the adaptive immune response, one can assume it’s not doing so well in ME/CFS.)
+Since B and T-cells drive the adaptive immune response, one can assume that arm of the immune system i not doing so well in ME/CFS.)

 A world of trouble results.
 The persistent chronic inflammation increases the immune system’s need for vitamin D, and may result in insulin resistance if the vitamin D situation is not addressed.
 Low zinc and copper levels can also result.
 Along the way, the authors find a way to hook in mast cell activation, transient hypoglycemia, and exercise intolerance.